-The City of Hendersonville target audiences are youth groups, residential property owners /homeowner's associations, contractors, auto shops and restaurants/food stores.
+The City of Hendersonville target audiences are youth groups, residential property owners /homeowner's associations, restaurants/food stores.
 Youth groups were chosen in order to educate children early as they can help educate their parents.
 Property owners and homeowner's associations were selected because of the large impact they can have on the stormwater in the community.
-Contractors were selected because of the impact they can have on sediment pollution.
-Auto shops were chosen because of the issue of untreated car wash runoff in the community.
-Restaurants and food stores were chosen in order to reduce contaminated stormwater runoff from dumpsters and trash compactors.
+Restaurants and food stores were chosen in order to reduce contaminated stormwater runoff general kitchen cleaning operations.

-Continue our educational outreach to youth groups, community members, non-profits, contractors, auto shops and restaurants/grocers.
+Continue our educational outreach to youth groups, community members, and commercial stakeholders.